Mloweedgar/dmv/README.md

 ## Introduction

 This repository contains the processing scripts for the data on the [Unified Wash Performance Dashboard - Tanzania](https://rsdms.ruwasa.go.tz:8066/), being managed and maintained by the Rural Water and Sanitation Agency (RUWASA), Ministry of Water, Tanzania.
+The Unified WASH Performance Dashboard, is focused on harmonizing and integrating nationwide government data from PO-RALG, MoH and RUWASA in one place with regards to rural water and sanitation infrastructure and services across households, schools, and health facilities.
+It is intended to give an overview of the national picture, ensure detection of data quality issues, and better inter-ministerial collaboration.

 ## Data Sources